Riklik101/Obsidian-Public-Sync/publish/STEM/Nuclear Reactor/Reactors/VVER Reactor (WWER).md

 As is a PWR design, the primary circuit is basically water through the RPV, pressurizer, steam gen, then a pump.

 ## Secondary Cooling Circuit
-The secondary is the steam gen, turbine, condenser, deaerator, and then another pump.
+The secondary is the steam gen, turbine, [[Condenser]], deaerator, and then another pump.

 ## Third cooling circuit
 Interestingly, there can be another cooling circuit, for industrial and residential heating applications - transferring waste head into the environment from the generation circuit.